Abinesh-Mathivanan/triton-kernels/README.md

 # triton-kernels

-i write kernels and publish
+i write kernels when bored and publish them here.

+some are efficient, some are not (as native torch utilizes inline PTX in CUDA environments)